About Ten Thousand Villages in Denver, CO

 Meet Our Staff:

-Charlotte Otto, Store Manager
+Hayley Morris, Store Manager

-Brooke Ophoff, Floor Manager
+Brooke Ophoff, Assistant Manager

 Brooke’s love of Ten Thousand Villages began the instant she learned of it and that devotion deepens daily as her knowledge of the organization, the artisans, and fair trade grows.
 She loves that TTV is a tangible way in the US to consistently empower craftspeople around the world to succeed and provide for their families.
 Brooke joined the Denver team in the fall of 2012 as the Floor Manager and coordinates the dedicated team of Volunteers, assists in the operating of the business, and spreads the mission of TTV.